 Outlook: Investment decisions based on sentiment analysis

 Sentiment analysis has been used successfully by traders for some time.
 However, new advances in data science, A.I. and text analytics is now taking the use of market sentiment to a new level, and its importance in the investment industry will continue to grow.
 We can expect it to become a field of analysis as important as fundamental, quantitative or technical analysis.
 It will also compliment the rapidly growing use of A.I. in the investment decision.

 However, sentiment models have a limited lifespan.
 The edge enjoyed by any one model will only exist as long as few other market participants are unaware of it.
 Individual traders may be able to maintain an edge if their model identifies edges that are not viable for larger players.
 But, when it comes to professional funds, as the field becomes more competitive only those with a real competitive advantage will prosper.

-This will mean that only companies like Catana Capital that conduct ongoing research to find new ways to use and employ sentiment data will be able to maintain their edge.
+This will mean that only companies like Lehner Investments that conduct ongoing research to find new ways to use and employ sentiment data will be able to maintain their edge.